-There is supporting high-level evidence from one RCT of iFOBT,[12] three large RCTs evaluating screening with guaiac faecal occult blood test (gFOBT)[1][2][3] from the 1990s, as well as three case-control studies[48][49][50] on the effectiveness of FOBT as a population-based screening modality.
+There is supporting high-level evidence from one RCT of iFOBT,^[12] three large RCTs evaluating screening with guaiac faecal occult blood test $(gFOBT)^{[1][2][3]}$ from the 1990s, as well as three case-control studies^{[48][49][50]} on the effectiveness of FOBT as a population-based screening modality.

-The success of FOBT screening for bowel cancer in the Australian population was reported in the 2012 Analysis of Bowel Cancer Outcomes for the National Bowel Cancer Screening Program.
-[51] In this report, bowel cancer mortality was compared between people in the NBCSP invitee and the never-invited groups in an intention-to-screen bowel cancer mortality analysis.
-Of the 10,080 never-invited people with a bowel cancer diagnosis, 1,973 (19.6%) had died of bowel cancer before 2012.
-Of the 2,609 people in the NBCSP invitee group with a bowel cancer diagnosis, 298 (11.4%) had died of bowel cancer by the same date: hazard ratio (HR) 1.77; 95% confidence interval (CI) 1.57 to 2.00.
-When corrected for potential lead-time bias in screen-detected cancers, the risk of death from colorectal cancer was still significantly higher in the never-invited group (hazard ratio 1.15, 95% CI: 1.01-1.31).
+The success of iFOBT screening for colorectal cancer in the Australian population was reported in the 2012 Analysis of Bowel Cancer Outcomes for the National Bowel Cancer Screening Program.^[51] In this report, colorectal cancer mortality was compared between people in the NBCSP invitee and the never-invited groups in an intention-to-screen colorectal cancer mortality analysis.
+Of the 10,080 never-invited people with a colorectal cancer diagnosis, 1,973 (19.6%) had died of colorectal cancer before 2012.
+Of the 2,609 people in the NBCSP invitee group with a colorectal cancer diagnosis, 298 (11.4%) had died of colorectal cancer by the same date: hazard ratio (HR) 1.77; 95% confidence interval (CI) 1.57 to 2.00.
+When corrected for potential lead-time bias in screen-detected cancers, the risk of death from colorectal cancer was still significantly higher in the neverinvited group (hazard ratio 1.15, 95% CI: 1.01-1.31).
 The mean follow-up time to bowel cancer death for all diagnoses was 18.6 months (range 0-64.3 months, standard deviation 13.9 months).

-There is a relative lack of evidence from RCTs comparing iFOBTs-based screening with no screening.
-With the widespread availability of evidence-based colorectal cancer screening in many countries including Australia (National Bowel Cancer Screening Program [NBCSP]), it would be unethical to initiate new randomised controlled trials to compare screening by iFOBT with no screening.
-[52]
+To date, there has been only one high-level published RCT that compared iFOBT-based screening with no screening.^[12] With the widespread availability of evidence-based colorectal cancer screening in many countries including Australia (National Bowel Cancer Screening Program [NBCSP]), it would be unethical to initiate new randomised controlled trials to compare screening by iFOBT with no screening.^[52]

-Whilst population-based trials of iFOBT have not been as comprehensive as for gFOBT, the European guidelines for quality assurance in colorectal cancer screening and diagnosis (2010)[53] recommend population screening with iFOBT over gFOBt on the basis of:
+Whilst population-based trials of iFOBT have not been as comprehensive as for gFOBT, the European guidelines for quality assurance in colorectal cancer screening and diagnosis (2010)^[53] recommend population screening with iFOBT over gFOBT on the basis of:

-- superior performance (e.g. sensitivity and specificity) in detecting cancers and adenomas - greater acceptability to participants - comparable complication rates and costs.[54]
+- superior performance (e.g. sensitivity and specificity) in detecting cancers and adenomas - greater acceptability to participants - comparable complication rates and costs.^[54]